cwru-xlab/nsf-docs/docs/high-level-design.md

 # High-level design (WIP)

 ## Problem context
+Many research projects depend directly on the quality and availability of data collected from participants.
+Unfortunately, great complexity comes with this process of data collection due to the privacy concerns with assimilating data from the various different isolated sources that researchers may want to tap into.
+For example, researchers may want participants to share data from a wide range of sources such as health records, smartphones, or wearable technology.
+Participants however might lack the ability to control precisely which data from these sources gets shared at what times, and to which parties that data gets consumed by.
+Traditional centralized solutions may be not preferable, as they can be vulnerable to a single-point-of-failure, and may ultimately aggregate either too little or too much data to match both the needs of the researchers and the privacy concerns of the participants.
+This design aims solve this technical challenge by providing participants, or "data donors", with a simple privacy-preserving way to control and monitor their data for sharing with a potential variety of different researcher targets.

 ## Terminology
 - **Service Provider:** An Agent that provides a service and communicates with *universal data agents* to access personal data.